playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 ![A box resting above other elements of Google Drive showing "New folder" with a "Create" and "Cancel" button](./example_dialog.png)

-[Despite some some UX headaches modals can introduce into an app](https://modalzmodalzmodalz.com/), they're still a widely used UI element in many applications today.
+[Despite some UX headaches that modals can introduce into an app](https://modalzmodalzmodalz.com/), they're still a widely used UI element in many applications today.
 While building sufficiently useful modals can be a challenging task, a rudimentary modal can be completed even without JavaScript.

-Let's use some CSS and HTML in order to build a basic modal:
+Let's use some CSS and HTML to build a basic modal:

 ```html
 <div>